A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 PHOTOGRAPHY TIPS FOR MYKINES

 Like most places on the Faroe Islands, moody Mykines is just made for photography; the rugged cliffs rise above wild seas while puffins and gulls soar in the skies and burrow down in nests.
-It’s colourful, lively, and we felt like we could take 1000 photos here and it still wouldn't be enough.
+It’s colourful, and lively, and we felt like we could take 1000 photos here but it still wouldn't be enough.

-We recommend bringing both a wide angle (i.e. 16-35mm) for the landscapes and a zoom lens (like the 70-200mm) for the puffins with you on your day trip to Mykines island.
+We recommend bringing both a wide angle (i.e. 16-35mm) for the landscapes and a zoom lens (like 70-200mm) for the puffins with you on your day trip to Mykines island.

 Tip: also be sure to pack a lens cleaning kit in your camera bag, as the salty air and constant wind will wreak havoc on your lens!

-See our full travel photography kit here
+See our full travel photography kit here.

 WHERE TO STAY ON MYKINES